bakrydiarra/Project-3-Portfolio-Marvel-Quiz/README.md

  - [Gitpod Full Template](https://github.com/Code-Institute-Org/python-essentials-template) -  used as a template for the gitpod environment.
  - [Python if __name__ == __main__ Explained](https://www.freecodecamp.org/news/if-name-main-python-example/) - used to make sure the function start run as main programm.
  - [W3docs](https://www.w3docs.com/snippets/python/how-to-clear-the-interpreter-console.html) - used to clear the screen.
+ - [Educative.io](https://www.educative.io/answers/what-is-the-repr-method-in-python) - used and adapted for my class Question to make sure tha is printed as a string .